adsingh14/Frogger/README.md

 1. Use Arrow Keys to move the character.
 2. Avoid collision with bugs.
-3. Win the game by crossing the road.
+3. Win the game by crossing road.

 ### License